-Our reliable protection ICs protect your systems from faults by maintaining and monitoring proper voltage, current, and temperature levels.
-High-protection supervisor ICs and voltage references have a wide voltage input range well suited for industrial applications.
+Reliable protection ICs protect your systems from faults by maintaining and monitoring proper voltage, current, and temperature levels.
+High-protection supervisor ICs and voltage monitors accurately monitor key voltages while featuring wide input voltage ranges and consuming minimal power.
+This makes them useful in industrial, medical, communications, and portable applications.
 Precision temperature switches with ultra-low threshold accuracy support high-speed µP temperature monitoring.
-Our ideal diodes perform an order of magnitude better than Schottky diodes.
+Ideal diodes have a reduced voltage drop that perform an order of magnitude better than Schottky diodes.

-Our ultra-low-power, on/off pushbutton controllers accept noisy input from electrical, mechanical, or magnetic switches and produce clean, protected outputs to downstream systems.
-Our pushbutton reset ICs generate clean, glitch-free reset outputs for microcontrollers or microprocessors, providing a safe running environment, or recovering systems from an error condition.
+Ultra-low-power, on/off pushbutton controllers accept noisy input from electrical, mechanical, or magnetic switches and produce clean, protected outputs to downstream systems.
+Pushbutton reset ICs generate clean, glitch-free reset outputs for microcontrollers or microprocessors, providing a safe running environment, or recovering systems from an error condition.
 These ultra-low-power pushbutton ICs guarantee smooth and user-friendly system operation.
 They are widely used in different industrial and consumer applications as well as wearable and medical products.

 The ideal diode employs an architecture that senses the input and output voltages of two back-to-back p-channel MOSFETs to provide overvoltage protection with ideal-diode characteristics.
 When forward biased, the two pFETs have a voltage drop that is much lower than a traditional blocking diode.
 During reverse-battery fault conditions, the two pFETs are turned off to prevent reverse current flow.
 These devices are well-suited for automotive applications that require overvoltage protection and very low voltage drop during cold-crank conditions and any other application where a standard diode or Schottky diode needs to protect adjacent circuits.

 Our industry-leading portfolio of shunt and series voltage reference ICs offer low-noise, high-accuracy, and excellent long-term stability performance for a wide range of applications.
-Our portfolio includes small package options for space-constrained applications, low-power options for portable and handheld devices, and low temperature coefficients for high-precision applications.
+These devices include small package options for space-constrained applications, low-power options for portable and handheld devices, and low temperature coefficients for high-precision applications.

 Isolator ICs, also called isolation ICs, provide complete galvanic isolation between two power domains.
 Isolator ICs protect circuits from high common-mode transients and faults while eliminating ground loops.
 Isolator ICs are commonly used in industrial communications and medical applications.

-Our digital signal isolator products provide up to 5kV of isolation and help support ultra-fast data rates.
+Digital signal isolator products provide up to 5kV of isolation and help support ultra-fast data rates.
 Digital isolators are replacing optocouplers in many applications because they offer the same isolation capability while reducing power requirements and using less board space.
-Our products are available for use with many industry communication standards.
+Isolator products are available for use with many industry communication standards.

 Accelerate your temperature sensor design by reducing hardware and software complexity for wearable electronics such as wrist watches, medical patches, and smart clothing.
-Our digital thermometers accurately and quickly measure skin temperature for wearable technologies.
-When compared to discrete sensors, our integrated solutions offer clinical grade accuracy with the lowest power consumption and the smallest size.
-Our temp sensors include flexible fitness and medical wearable assembly options.
+Digital thermometers accurately and quickly measure skin temperature for wearable technologies.
+When compared to discrete sensors, integrated solutions offer clinical grade accuracy with the lowest power consumption and the smallest size.
+Temperature sensors include flexible fitness and medical wearable assembly options.